Just call me Mama.

 Just try to make these meatballs and not say, “Mama Mia!”

-19 Responses to “Just call me Mama.”
+19 thoughts on “Just call me Mama.

 Oh my goodness.
 These look amazing…and my boyfriend could love them.
 Unfortunately I’m a new-ish vegetarian so I might have to see if I adapt this recipe accordingly!